-- Sync with the development team for the implementation of the more trickier areas.
+- Sync with the development team for the implementation of the trickier areas.

 The more you can move from the second list into the first without sacrificing too much time, the better your final results will be.

-Concept artists in the movie and gaming industry have the same problem – getting a concept from white canvas to rough draft is the hardest part, adding the details later is way less (mentally) exhausting.
-If you make your designers work on different concepts constantly, expect them to burnout soon.
+Concept artists in the movie and gaming industry have the same problem – getting a concept from white canvas to a rough draft is the hardest part, adding the details later is way less (mentally) exhausting.
+If you make your designers work on different concepts constantly, expect them to burn out soon.

-The final part that should be mentioned is the hardest to obtain.
+The final part of a design concept that should be mentioned is the hardest to obtain.
 A rich visual library.
 What is this?

 This is the Pinterest or Dribbble that you have in your mind as a designer.
 The patterns and combinations that work well together given certain requirements.

-It is the hardest concept to obtain simply because a designer needs years and hundreds of projects to create this map of ideas and patterns in their mind.
-And by now the benefit of such map should be obvious:
+It is the hardest concept to obtain, simply because a designer needs years and hundreds of projects to create this map of ideas and patterns in their mind.
+And by now the benefit of such a map should be obvious:

 There is no need to constantly look up how certain elements can be made.